andrewacashner/hearingfaithms/chapters/chapter-3.md

 But other aspects of the adaptation actually seem to make it *less* well suited for Epiphany, in particular the omission of the line "a la voz del padre oí."
-According to this piece's placement in the poetry imprint, as the second in a cycle of nine villancicos, *Cantores* would have been paired with this Responsory, drawn from the Gospel narratives of Christ's baptism (Mt.
-3:13--17, Mk.
-1:9--11, Lk.
-3:21--22, Jn.
-1:32):
+According to this piece's placement in the poetry imprint, as the second in a cycle of nine villancicos, *Cantores* would have been paired with a Responsory, drawn from the Gospel narratives of Christ's baptism, with the Versicle, "The heavens were opened above him, and the voice of the Father intoned." and the Respond, "This is my beloved Son."

-> *Respond.* In the form of a dove the Holy Spirit was seen, the voice of the
-> Father was heard: This is my beloved Son, in whom I am well pleased.\
-> *Versicle.* The heavens were opened above him, and the voice of the Father
-> intoned.
-This is my beloved Son.
 [@Catholic:Breviarium1631, XXX:
 "*Respond.* In columbæ specie Spiritus sanctus visus est, paterna vox audita
 est:
 \* Hic est Filius meus dilectus, in quo mihi bene complácui.
 *Versicle.* Cȩli aperti sunt super eum, & vox Patris intónuit.
 Hic est Filius."]

-This chant would match well with the line about hearing "the voice of the Father" in Padilla's *Voces*, when the piece was likely repeated with the other 1657 Christmas villancicos for Epiphany in January 1658 (with the typical substitution of the villancico *de Reyes* for Epiphany instead of the *calenda* that began the Christmas cycle).
+This chant would match well with the line about hearing "the voice of the Father" in Padilla's *Voces*, when the piece was likely repeated with the other 1657 Christmas villancicos for Epiphany in January 1658.
-But would be to the discredit of either the poet or composer of *Cantores de la capilla*, performed in conjunction with this specific Responsory, that such a key line, not only for the theology of the poem but for its place in the liturgy, should have been cut.
+It seems to make little sense that the compositor of this text should add some explicit Three Kings references but omit this line that fit so well with that feast's liturgy.
 It seems likely, then, that this version of the text was not devised for this specific liturgical placement, just for the feast of Kings in general, and Jalón selected the arrangement in the Matins cycle based on fairly loose theological